quintanilha6/Websocket-protocol-chat/README.md

 # Websocket-protocol chat
-Simple web application using web-socket protocol for a message system between users in a chat.
+On the scope of Service Oriented computing, I made a simple web application using web-socket protocol for a message system between users in a chat.

 ## Nodejs + ws
 sudo apt-get install nodejs